 During our initial 18 months, we are uncertain about the world in which we find ourselves and must develop basic trust.

 If care is inconsistent and unreliable, then trust will fail.
-For example, where caregivers reject us, fail to meet our needs, or are emotionally detached, we may conclude that we cannot rely on adults.
+For example, when caregivers reject us, fail to meet our needs, or are emotionally detached, we may conclude that we cannot rely on adults.

-Stage 2: Autonomy versus Shame and Doubt
+Stage 2: Autonomy Versus Shame and Doubt

 Though early on in development, we begin to develop a heightened sense of personal control and acquire feelings of independence.

-Typically, around this time, parents, teachers, and caregivers begin giving children some degree of choice, letting them perform actions on their own.
+Typically around this time, parents, teachers, and caregivers begin giving children some degree of choice, letting them perform actions on their own.
 Therefore, we become increasingly mobile and develop physically, asserting our independence, putting on clothes, and playing with other children and toys.

 According to Erikson, potty training is crucial to learning physical control and, ultimately, the development of autonomy.